SamWindell/Signet/docs/usage.md

 The camel-case name of the folder that contains the audio file.

 `sample-blend`
-Multi-sample Sample Blender: creates samples in between other samples that are different pitches.
+SampleBlend: creates samples in between other samples that are different pitches.
 It takes 2 samples and generates a set of samples in between them at a given semitone interval.
 Each generated sample is a different blend of the 2 base samples, tuned to match each other.
 This tool is useful when you have a multi-sampled instrument that was sampled only at large intervals; such as every octave.
 This tool can be used to create an instrument that sounds like it was sampled at smaller intervals.

 `seamless-loop`
-Turns the files(s) into seamless loops by crossfading a given percentage of audio from the start of the file to the end of the file.
+SeamlessLoop: turns the files(s) into seamless loops by crossfading a given percentage of audio from the start of the file to the end of the file.
 Due to this overlap, the resulting file is shorter.

 `remove-silence`
-Silence-remover: removes silence from the start or end of the file(s).
+RemoveSilence: removes silence from the start or end of the file(s).
 Silence is considered anything under -90dB, however this threshold can be changed with the --threshold option.

 `trim`
-TrimCommand: removes the start or end of the file(s).
-This subcommand has itself 2 subcommands, 'start' and 'end'; one of which must be specified.
+Trim: removes the start or end of the file(s).
+This command has 2 subcommands, 'start' and 'end'; one of which must be specified.
 For each, the amount to remove must be specified.

 `tune`
-TuneCommand: changes the tune the file(s) by stretching or shrinking them.
+Tune: changes the tune the file(s) by stretching or shrinking them.
 Uses a high quality resampling algorithm.

 `zcross-offset`
-Zero-crossing Offsetter: offsets the start of an audio file to the nearest zero-crossing (or the closest thing to a zero crossing).
+ZeroCrossOffset: offsets the start of an audio file to the nearest zero-crossing (or the closest thing to a zero crossing).
 You can use the option --append to cause the samples that were offsetted to be appended to the end of the file.
 This is useful for when the file is a seamless loop.

 # Commands Usage